 The residence is a research laboratory.
 We provide premises, technical equipment, a guest flat and mentoring.
 The research project does not have to be part of a planned production and does not oblige to a premiere.
 Rather, the aim of the Residence is to offer the group a place to research artistic ideas, try out new forms and develop possibilities for new collaborations.

-In this research project, the residency team from Hamburg and Halle/Saale - virtual reality experience designer Lena Biresch, puppeteer Lena Wimmer and 3D animator Tore Nobiling - are looking at the performative significance of avatars and exploring the opportunities and limits of their use in virtual reality.
+In this research project, the residency team from Hamburg and Halle/Saale - virtual reality experience designer Lena Biresch, puppeteer and creative coder Nico Parisius, and 3D animator Tore Nobiling - looked at the performative significance of avatars and exploring the opportunities and limits of their use in virtual reality.
+The mentor of the project is Stefanie Rinke.

 Central to the project is the concept of "homuncular flexibility" by Jaron Lanier et al., which is about the extensibility and mutability of the homunculus - the term used to describe the mapping of movements and sensations experienced by the body located in the neurocortex of the brain.
 For example, when a limb is injured or amputated, the corresponding regions in the homunculus shift to other parts of the body.
 This flexibility is a prerequisite for identifying with the body of an avatar in VR at all.